-Displays information about the protocols and network interfaces.
-The output is displayed in three sections, the first section lists the router identification, software version, boot ROM version, and the state of the auto-boot switch.
+Display information about the protocols and network interfaces.
+The output is displayed in three sections.
+The first section lists the router identification, software version, boot ROM version, and state of the auto-boot switch.
 The second and third sections list the protocol and interface information.